 Do you have any big fitness goals for the new year?

-If you’re looking for fitness and meal ideas and motivation, don’t forget that Winter Shape Up (4 weeks of full nutrition and fitness plans) starts January 27.
-Mark your calendars- it’s going to be a good one 🙂 Of course, it’s free for readers and always will be.
+If you’re looking for fitness and meal ideas and motivation, don’t forget that Winter Shape Up (4 weeks of full nutrition and fitness plans) starts in January.
+I’ll be posting about it as we get closer, so be sure to check back for more info–it’s going to be a good one! 🙂 It’s free for readers and always will be.

 Make an inspiration board on Pinterest with your personal, health and professional goals for the new year.
 If you’d like, list a few in the comments section -I’d love to read them!- or a link to your Pinterest board.
 I’ll share a few in this week’s Friday Faves, too!